ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 If you can't access your server, you can use the following prechecks to help get a response.

 * Try to access the server through the KVM IPMI console.
-* If you can't access the server through the KVM IPMI console, then the ping traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate).
+* If you can't access the server through the KVM IPMI console, then the ping traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).
 Ask your administrator to check the firewall rules.
 For help with setting up firewall rules, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 ## Why can't I access IPMI IP through a browser?
 {: #bm-troubleshoot-IPMI-not-accessible-browser}